TobiaszCudnik/asyncmachine/README.md

 * fault tolerance
 * method cancellation

-It supports forming a network of state machines and can also be used as a simple state management library.
+It can be used as a single state machine, or a network composed of many.
 Gzipped code is 7.5kb.

 ## Install